 Some brands completely do away with the concept of MSRP and only use MAPP.
 Others set MSRP very high knowing that most sellers will discount a bit from that.
 That causes the discounted price to come in at a level they want.

 What is the current average online price?
 For existing products this is essential information.
-Since the goal is compliance, brands need to be realistic.
+Since the goal is compliance, brands need to be realistic and not just choose a lower price than other retail partners.
 We recommend that companies monitor their product prices for at least sixty days before locking in the MAP price.
 That timeframe will give a realistic average price per product.
 That price can then be used as a baseline with which to make a final decision.

 How to set the price?
 Don’t be arbitrary.
 Use the data.
 If the average online price is 5% below where the brand wants it, they can set their pricing formula to either go down from MSRP or up from wholesale.
-Either works as long as the price reaches the 5% threshold.
+Either will work when implementing a strategy as long as the price reaches the 5% threshold.

 Brands that are suffering from hyper discounts require a bit of finesse.
-It doesn’t usually work to fight the market, so expecting a product that’s averaging a 20% discount to immediately go to 5% is magical thinking.
-In cases like this, the brand should take an incremental approach.
+It doesn’t usually work to fight the market in price wars, so expecting a product that’s averaging a 20% discount to immediately go to 5% is magical thinking.
+In cases like this, the brand should take an incremental approach for some brand protection.
 Set the minimum advertised price a bit higher than the low average.
 Once the market prices rise, increase the MAP again.
 Since a MAPP can be changed at any time, this would require the brand to inform its sellers of the new price.